 “The Pool Players” raises voice to lost and despondent youngsters using surprisingly simple phrases.
 This piece of poetry is just 8-line long, and each one apart from the last is enjambed.

 Those fragmented sentences imply eager revolt while simultaneously underlining the pronoun “We.”
 There’s a tense silence, along with apprehensive expectation: “We” what?
 People are encouraged to continue reading to finish the statement.

 Since “The Pool Players” is about broken lives, employing broken lines is a significantly effective method.
 “We / Die Soon,” this disjointed sentence leads to a frightening closing.

 It generates fluidity and gives verses a prose-like aspect by letting an idea spill between lines.
-In many cases, its abruptness can increase the speed and pace of the poem, as the reader must hurriedly catch up to the next line to extract the meaning from the sentence.
+In many situations, its abruptness frequently enhances the pace of the poem, as the reader must quickly move on to the following line to extract the meaning from the sentence.

 Enjambment can also be used to put stress on specific words, thereby amplifying hidden meanings.
 Enjambment means incomplete lines, yet it completes poems.